celineguler/myblog/_posts/2025-11-25-Support-Vector-Machines.md

 ---

-What are support vector machines?
 It is a supervised learning framework.

-First of all, what are support vectors?
+What are support vectors?
 They are a subset of training points in the decision function.
-They are called support vectors.
+What SVM basically does is seperating data optimally.
+It is an optimization problem.

-What does it mean that different Kernel functions can be specified for the decision function?
+We will answer: *What does it mean that different Kernel functions can be specified for the decision function?* and, ***What is a Kernel?***

-**What is a Kernel?**

 Note that we follow the https://scikit-learn.org/stable/modules/svm.html# page for content.
 We will add AIMA 18.6 and 18.9 as well.